 1.2 Alcohol Thermometers

 Alcohol thermometers are similar to mercury thermometers, but instead of mercury, they use alcohol dyed with a bright color for visibility.
-Alcohol thermometers are typically used for measuring lower temperatures, as alcohol freezes at a lower point than mercury.
+Alcohol thermometers are typically used to measure lower temperatures because alcohol freezes at a lower temperature than mercury.
 These thermometers are less hazardous than mercury thermometers and are safer for use in household and educational settings.

 Best For: Measuring low temperatures, educational purposes, and household use.